Repairing Your Lawn After Winter

 How to prevent your lawn dying in the winter

-- Make sure any leaves / grass clippings are removed, these can smother the lawn, resulting in moss, thatch and lawn diseases.
+- Make sure any leaves / grass clippings are removed, these can smother the lawn and result in moss, thatch and lawn diseases.

 Something else?
 Check out our other incredible guides to see if your problem is covered there: if not, why not give our expert team a call on 01695 422 144